Resources

 Summary

-The core of the project was to build a robust authentication protocol and secure communication channel without relying on existing high-level libraries like TLS:
+The core of the project was to build a robust authentication protocol and a secure communication channel without relying on existing high-level libraries like TLS:

-- Handshake: A secure channel is established using Elliptic-Curve Diffie-Hellman Ephemeral key exchange (X25519 curve) to ensure Perfect Forward Secrecy.
-The channel also provides confidentiality, integrity and no-replay through authenticated encryption (AES-128-GCM)
+curve) to ensure Perfect Forward Secrecy.
+The channel also provides confidentiality, integrity and no-replay through authenticated encryption (AES-128-GCM

-- Authentication: The server authenticates to the client using a digital signature (ECDSA).
-Clients authenticate to the server using a username and a securely hashed password (Argon2id)
+).
+Clients authenticate to the server using a username and a securely hashed password (Argon2id

-Finally, a sample conversation between a client and the server was captured and analyzed using Wireshark, verifying that each exchanged byte conformed to the designed protocol and confirming that an eavesdropper could observe only the ciphertext.
+Finally, a sample conversation between a client and the server was captured and analyzed using Wireshark, verifying that each exchanged byte conformed to the designed protocol and confirming that an eavesdropper could only observe the ciphertext.

 Pictures